Aurecon leads design of iconic waterfront location redevelopment

-Over 85% of the roof area could be constructed using precast concrete elements.
+Over 85 per cent of the roof area could be constructed using precast concrete elements.
 The new design also comprised a 19 meter high reinforced concrete retaining wall and involved the relocation of water storage tanks from the foreshore to under the building’s basement.

 Native Sydney sandstone was excavated from under the park and by using 3D modelling tool, Revit, each sandstone block was tagged and virtually positioned.
 The blocks were then placed in their tagged position along the 1.4 km foreshore to recreate a natural foreshore.

-Barangaroo Reserve and The Cutaway is now open to the public and features over 75 000 native plants, bushwalks, pedestrian and cycle paths, grassed areas, two new harbour coves and a re-creation of the original shoreline pre-1836 using sandstone excavated from site.
+Barangaroo Reserve and The Cutaway opened to the public in August 2015 and features over 75 000 native plants, bushwalks, pedestrian and cycle paths, grassed areas, two new harbour coves and a re-creation of the original shoreline pre-1836 using sandstone excavated from site.